-The Department of Mathematical Sciences is a community of mathematicians and mathematical statisticians.
+The Department of Mathematics and Statistics is a community of mathematicians and statisticians.
 We offer degrees at the Bachelor's, Master's and Doctoral level.
 Thus, besides our faculty and post-doctoral visitors, our community includes a large and valuable cadre of hard-working and talented undergraduate and graduate students.

 At the undergraduate level, we have two kinds of degrees: general degrees for majors in Mathematical Sciences are labeled Bachelor of Arts (BA), while our more intensive undergraduate degrees are labeled Bachelor of Science (BS).
 There are both mathematics tracks and actuarial science tracks within both degrees.
 A minor in mathematics is also possible.